-Our Connection Program is designed to work with the community to link people with services, provide support and facilitate referrals.
 Our funding body, the NSW Government Department of Communities and Justice (DCJ), has changed funding focus under the Targeted Early Intervention (TEI) reform to emphasise groups including Aboriginal children, families and communities, 0-5 year olds, children and young people at risk of disengaging and young parents experiencing hardships.

 We are focused on Community Strengthening – activities that build cohesion, inclusion and wellbeing across all communities, and empower the Aboriginal community.